DaveJarvis/extex/tools/ExTeX-skin/README.md

 εχTeX Maven Skin
 ================

-The εχT[e]{.e}X Maven Skin provides a Maven skin for generating a Maven site with the [maven-site-plugin](http://maven.apache.org/plugins/maven-site-plugin/).
+The εχTeX Maven Skin provides a Maven skin for generating a Maven site with the [maven-site-plugin](http://maven.apache.org/plugins/maven-site-plugin/).
 All artifacts and scripts needed are contained.